alo9507/JustKeepClicking/content/blog/pair-programmaing-true-cost-of-software-development/index.md

 <h3>Upskilling Opportunities during Project</h3>

+<b>The Good:</b></br>

++Upskilling opportunities for Junior developers and Intermediate+Senior developers entering new disciplines

 Pairing provides ample upskilling opportunities every minute of every day.
 Pair programming makes knowledge transfer and onboarding a near inevitability.

+Many developers value ability to improve highly.
+This makes pairing highly attractive to either overall junior developers, or intermediate to senior developers entering a new software engineering discipline.

+<b>The Bad:</br>

+<b>Distraction to Experienced Devs:</b>The raw hours that developers with high skill weightings spend actually coding in a healthy pair programming culture is by necesssity less than it would be otherwise.
+Some time is diverted from coding to explaining what they're doing and why they're doing it to other developers.

+Some time will be spent talking rather than typing.

+<b>Pair Programming Changes Who You Can Hire</b> This is not bad in itself, but it may exclude certain anti-social or even misanthropic geniuses with very high skill weightings from joining you organization.
+10x Engineers glow on the surface, but they have one unfortunate characteristic that could crush your product.

+Though pairing has the potential to prevent the hiring of 10x Engineers with high individual skill weightings, it also is the best way to constantly provide upskilling opportunities to all developers on the project and increase overall Codebase Familiarity.

++Codebase Familiarity

+-Skillweighting of 10X Engineers

 <h3>Codebase Familiarity</h3>

 Breadth-first familiarity with the entire codebase with good pairing rotations

-<b>Distraction to Senior Devs:</b> The hours of developers with high skill weightings would be diverted from coding to training others.
-Some time will be spent talking rather than typing.
+<b>Distraction to Senior Devs:</b>

 <b>Developers are Less Specialized:</b> Both a blessing and a curse, depth-first specialization and familiarity in certain parts of the codebase can boost developer efficiency for certain tasks.
 Without pair rotations, is possible for one person to develop a deep familiarity, a kind of intellectual marriage, to one part of the codebase that they solo-coded at some point.